The Bankrate promise

 It might come as a surprise that lenders require a credit check for refinancing a home loan.
 After all, you’ve been repaying the loan on time, so why should lenders want to recheck your credit?
 But to them it’s a new loan, so they must vet the borrower for the current state of their finances.
 However, borrowers with an excellent credit profile are rewarded with the lowest interest rates.

-Before you apply for refinancing, check your credit score and DTI ratio.
+So, before you apply for refinancing, check your credit score and DTI ratio.
 Since the objective of refinancing is to get the best rate, then you’ll want to make sure your financial picture is good enough to get it, or at least cut your current rate significantly.

 Myth 5: You can only refinance your mortgage once

-There’s no limit to how many times you can refinance your mortgage.
+There’s no limit to how often you can refinance your mortgage.
 However, the fees are substantial, so it pays to ensure each refinancing makes sense.
 Use a refinance calculator to see if this is a route you want to take, particularly if you refinanced your home loan in the past few years.

-Note that few mortgages come with prepayment penalties these days, but it pays to ask about this and other gotchas before you settle on a refinance lender.
+Keep in mind: Few mortgages come with prepayment penalties these days, but it pays to ask about this and other gotchas before you settle on a refinance lender.